rwxsb/rwxsb/README.md

 ### Hi, I am Suheyb 👋
 ---

-I am a Computer Science Student @ Warsaw University of Technology.
+I am a SWE @ C.H.
+Robinson.
 Welcome to my profile, feel free to check and fork my projects, In the end it is forking FOSS.

 ### 🤝 Connect with me: